translate/pootle/docs/server/settings.rst

 .. setting:: POOTLE_TM_SERVER

+``POOTLE_TM_SERVER``
   .. versionadded:: 2.7

-``POOTLE_TM_SERVER``
+  .. versionchanged:: 2.7.3

+     Added the :setting:`WEIGHT <POOTLE_TM_SERVER-WEIGHT>` option.
+Also added another default TM used to import external translations from files.

   Default:

   .. code-block:: python

     {
-        'default': {
+        'local': {
             'ENGINE': 'pootle.core.search.backends.ElasticSearchBackend',
             'HOST': 'localhost',
             'PORT': 9200,
             'INDEX_NAME': 'translations',
+            'WEIGHT': 1,
             'MIN_SCORE': 'AUTO',
         },
+        'external': {
+            'ENGINE': 'pootle.core.search.backends.ElasticSearchBackend',
+            'HOST': 'localhost',
+            'PORT': 9200,
+            'INDEX_NAME': 'external-translations',
+            'WEIGHT': 0.9,
+            'MIN_SCORE': 'AUTO',
+        },
     }

   This is configured to access a standard Elasticsearch setup.
 Change the settings for any non-standard setup.
 Change ``HOST`` and ``PORT`` settings as required.

   Use ``MIN_SCORE`` to set the Levenshtein Distance score.
-Set it to ``AUTO`` so that Eslasticsearch will adjust the required score depending on the length of the string being translated.
+Set it to ``AUTO`` so that Elasticsearch will adjust the required score depending on the length of the string being translated.
 Elasticsearch documentation provides further details on `Fuzzy matching
   <https://www.elastic.co/guide/en/elasticsearch/reference/current/common-options.html#fuzziness>`_.

+  The default ``local`` TM is automatically updated every time a new translation is submitted.
+The other TMs are not automatically updated so they can be trusted to provide selected high quality translations.

+  .. setting:: POOTLE_TM_SERVER-INDEX_NAME

+  Every TM server must have its own unique ``INDEX_NAME``.

+  .. setting:: POOTLE_TM_SERVER-WEIGHT

+  ``WEIGHT`` provides a weighting factor to alter the final score for TM results from this TM server.
+Valid values are between ``0.0`` and ``1.0``, both included.
+Defaults to ``1.0`` if not provided.

 .. setting:: POOTLE_MT_BACKENDS